 But there is a silver lining!

-So the moral of the story with creating virtual offices to appear in Google places is this: Don’t do it!
+So the moral of the story with creating virtual offices to appear in Google local places results is this: Don’t do it!

-Instead, implement great on-page SEO on your site and you’ll beat them organically.
+Instead, implement a great daily content marketing strategy to promote your website and you’ll beat them organically.

 Latest posts by Richard Cummings (see all)